-I used to jot down sermon notes on scraps of paper and keep prayers in my head, hoping I’d remember them.
-And on the days I opened my Bible and didn’t know where to start, I often just... didn’t.
+I used to scribble sermon notes on scraps and keep prayers in my head, hoping I’d remember.
+And when I didn’t know where to start in the Bible, I often just didn’t.

-What helped me was having a space—one that offered gentle prompts, fresh ways to study Scripture, and room to reflect on what God was doing and just be honest with where I was.
+What changed everything was having a space—with gentle prompts, fresh ways to study, and room to be honest with God.

 Because your quiet time deserves something beautiful!